wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 *Note:* Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your EC2 instance does not have the [pip tool](https://pypi.org/project/pip/) installed.

+### Elektron in Cloud connection parameters

+The required connections parameters for the Elektron in Cloud application are following
+- *Authorization host of the EDP Gateway*: You can use *api.edp.thomsreuters.com:443* to request the access token or pass it to ```---auth_hostname``` parameter on the application command line
+- *Hostname of the Elektron Real-Time Service endpoint*: You can use *wss://amer-1.pricing.streaming.edp.thomsonreuters.com:443* as you API connection point, or pass it to ```--hostname``` parameter on the application command line.
+- *User name and Password*: To request your access token you must pass in a user name and password (or specify it with ```--user``` and ```--password``` parameters on the application command line).
+Your user name and password are in the Welcome Email that you receive when you subscribe to EDP-RT.
+If you do not have that email please contact your Thomson Reuters account team, or if you are not a client please click [Contact Us page](https://my.thomsonreuters.com/ContactUsNew) if you would like to  try Elektron Real Time data.

 ### Running the example

 You can run market_price_edpgw_authentication.py application with the following command